KEC peak demand, visualized

 Why This Makes Financial Sense

-Battery peak shaving is not a replacement for solar.
-It’s an additional financial lever that can strengthen the case for a solar-plus-storage system.
+Battery peak shaving is not a replacement for solar, it’s an additional financial lever that can strengthen the case for a solar-plus-storage system.
+Solar cuts your energy charges.
+Peak shaving cuts KEC’s separate demand penalty.
+Together, they create a faster path to justifying the capital you are already putting into batteries, inverters, controls, and backup capability.

 Stacks with solar